SWG-Source/clientdata_OLD/README.md

 # Clientdata Repository

+This is the server side client data repo ONLY.
+DO NOT include files in this repo that would normally be used ONLY on the client side.
+Store only files necessary for the SERVER operation here.
+This would exclude files like sound files and MOST appearance files that do not have collision.

-This is the serverside data.
-For best results compile into sot files (see tre-sot-builders repo or ask Erusman - thanks dude!).
+OPTIONAL: Compile into SOT files (see tre-sot-builders repo or ask Erusman - thanks dude!).
 Alternatively, use as-is.

 # Usage